Lifestyle in Florence

 Entertainment in Florence

 With an incredibly rich cultural history, Florence is home to several well-known museums, including the Bargello Museum, Museo dell’Opera del Duomo and Museo di San Marco.
 There are also plenty of churches, monuments and piazzas, as well as modern art galleries such as Galleria dell’Accademia and the Uffizi Gallery.

 The city has a rich cultural life along with a continual string of similarly inspired events happening in and around town and expats will find plenty to see and do in the form of theatres, cafés, bookshops and cinemas.

 Florence is also home to some of the best Italian food, so expats should be sure to sample at least a few Tuscan delicacies and to adapt to the role of food in Florence.
 For Florentines, socialising is centred on food.
 The morning starts with a coffee at the local espresso bar, where people discuss the weather, sports, current events and everything in between.
 Early in the evening, locals return to trendy cafés and bars for an aperitivo.
 While Tuscan-style cooking is naturally popular with the locals, there are many other cuisines on offer, such as Japanese, Spanish, Brazilian, Chinese, Indian and Thai.

 Sports and outdoor activities in Florence

 Expats will find that keeping fit is a priority for many residents, and lots of runners and cyclists take to the paths of Florence's parks.
-Football is the city’s favourite sport and expats both watch and become a member of one of Florence's amateur football clubs.
-Those that prefer to do exercise indoors will find that there are a number of gyms, yoga studios and indoor swimming pools across Florence.
+Football is the city’s favourite sport and expats can both watch and become members of one of Florence's amateur football clubs.
+Those that prefer to do exercise indoors will find that there are several gyms, yoga studios and indoor swimming pools across Florence.